fzn0x/solidity-ts-interpreter/README.md

 ## ✨ Features

 - Solidity contract compilation
-- Contract deployment to Ethereum network (Local, Testnet, Mainnet)
+- Contract deployment to supported networks by Infura (Local, Testnet, Mainnet)
 - Interaction with deployed contracts
 - Support for all Solidity contract functions
 - Gas price management for mainnet transactions